Ladvien/ladvien.github.io/_posts/2017-07-02-sqldf-dates.md

 {% highlight r %}
 dataFrame1 <- read.csv(pathToData)
 library("sqldf")
-dataFrame2 <- sqldf("SELECT FirstName FROM dataFrame)
+dataFrame2 <- sqldf("SELECT FirstName FROM dataFrame")
 {% endhighlight %}

 These three lines do a lot.
 It loads data from a CSV, loads a library of functions for convert R dataframes into SQLite databases, and then the `sqldf()` function call does two things at once.
 It converts the R dataframe into a SQLite database and then queries it for the FirstName column.